NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/spatial_correlation.rst

    \rho(h) = \frac{C(h)}{C(0)} = 1 - \frac{\gamma(h)}{C(0)}

-Given the semivariogram is often preferred in geostatistical practice (because it does not require a prior estimation of the mean), many studies were carried to find the semivariogram models to derive the correlation :math:`rho(h)` of ground motion intensities.
-The available models in the current |short tool name| are briefly summarized in following sections.
+Given the semivariogram is often preferred in geostatistical practice (because it does not require a prior estimation of the mean), many studies were carried out to find the semivariogram models to derive the correlation :math:`rho(h)` of ground motion intensities.
+The available models in the current |short tool name| are briefly summarized in the following sections.

 Jayaram and Baker (2009)
 ^^^^^^^^^^^^^^^^^^^^^^^^